 There are many reasons for the drill overheating.
 You should know how to use a drill in a proper way for the long lifespan of the tool.
 So let’s see what the reason for this problem is, fix it, and avoid this further.
 Keep read on!

 When I was working, I smelled bad, and then I drilled further, and I could see smoke came out from my drill.
 This is pretty common.
 I hope you have the same thing happen in the working place.
 I stop the work and check my drill.
-Further, I noticed the noise came out from the drill, and the smoke also came out from the ventilation hole of the drill.
+Further, I noticed the noise and smoke coming from the ventilation hole of the drill.

 Sometimes I could see smoke come from the drill bit when I drill the wood.
 This is common for woodworking and metal drilling with high speed, and it is not a problem.
 Normally this can happen with the hardwoods.
 I was able to line up the reason for drill overheating as well as drill bit smoking.

 When you are drilling, you must not apply too much pressure.
 This happens when you use a hammer drill for concrete drilling.
 Let the tool work itself.
 You can apply the small pressure.
 But it must not be too much.
 When you pressure too much, tools mechanisms can’t be activated.
-So motor needs to do an additional task which is required additional current.
+So motor needs to do an additional task that requires additional current.

 This is the biggest mistake that we make.
 Normally when we are drilling, we do not focus on the ventilation of the tool.
 We try to complete the work quickly.
 Therefore we may cover the ventilation holes with our hands.
 Then inside can be too much heat and it will be overheating.